History of Ohio University: Establishment

 By the spring of 1788, Rufus Putnam had gathered fifty laborers, surveyors, and boat builders and proceeded to the Muskingum River, and he surveyed and laid out a town to provide a home for the future university.
 In 1797, settlers from Marietta traveled downstream on the Ohio River and up the Hocking River to establish a location for the school, founding Athens due to its location directly between the original capital of Chillicothe and Marietta.
 "On January 8, 1802, the legislature of the Northwest Territory and Governor Arthur St. Clair approved the charter of the American Western University.
 This institution of higher education was never opened."
 In addition to being instrumental in its founding, Putnam was also an original trustee of the university, and Putnam Hall is named after him.

-During the establishment of its first university, "Ohio was occupied by numerous American Indian tribes:" the land on which Ohio University stands is the traditional territory of the Haudenosauneega Confederacy and the Osage Nation, which was consigned to the United States by the Western Confederacy in 1795 as part of the Treaty of Greenville.
+At the time of the establishment of its first university, "Ohio was occupied by numerous American Indian tribes:" the land on which Ohio University stands is the traditional territory of the Haudenosauneega Confederacy and the Osage Nation, which was consigned to the United States by the Western Confederacy in 1795 as part of the Treaty of Greenville.
 George Washington stated "the settlement of southeastern Ohio was not accidental, but the result of the careful deliberation of wise, prudent, and patriotic men."

-The third charter was approved on February 18, 1804, establishing "Ohio University," recognized by the new state as its charter was certified by the Ohio General Assembly.
+A second charter was passed on February 18, 1804, by the Ohio General Assembly, establishing "Ohio University".
 This last approval happened eleven months after Ohio was admitted to the Union.
 On December 6, 1804, the first trustees, including Putnam, and Governor Tiffin gathered to raise operating funds by leasing university lands.
 In the spring of 1806, the trustees began to train pupils for the college's work.
 That year, a two-story building was completed by Jehiel Gregory on the College Green.
-The first three students enrolled in 1809.
-The first two bachelor's degrees were granted in 1815.
-All three legal charters placed Ohio University as the first institution of higher education founded and nourished by an act of Congress in America; the first in the territory northwest of the Ohio River; and the first in Ohio.
-The university's "flagship" status, if there is any in Ohio, has been defended several times; although the state's public university "systems" were not truly unified until much later (2007).
+The first three students of Ohio University enrolled in 1809 and Ohio University graduated two students with bachelor's degrees in 1815.
+Like many of the first American universities, Ohio University was planned to be outside major metropolitan areas to protect academe and studies from busy life, while later public universities would be usually planned in metropolitan areas.